Salvadoran First Lady Gabriela de Bukele started the delivery of tablets for kindergarten and first-cycle students at the

-Students from first to third grade will receive tablets instead of computers; “they are easier to use,” announced the president.
+The first beneficiaries in 2021 that received the computers were high school students, and it continued until all students down to fourth grade received theirs.
+Students from first to third grade will receive tablets instead of computers; “they are easier to use,” announced the president in 2021.

 According to the

+government, “Each tablet has the necessary tools that will contribute to the comprehensive development of children.
 The tablets include educational software and 15 educational applications that can be used with and without internet connectivity.”

 During the inaugural event, the President communicated that this is a long-term initiative.
 “The real result of this initiative will be seen in 15 to 20 years,” said Bukele.

+The computer delivery program is a joint initiative between the Ministry of Education, the Ministry of Innovation, and the First Lady’s Office.
 This initiative is part of the National Connectivity Plan, which aims to ensure all public students have access to a computer and free internet.

-These computers given by the Government have the Windows 10 system, the Classroom platform, and the Platzi system installed, which allows students to reach an advanced level of the English language.
+The computers given by the Government have the Windows 10 system, the Classroom platform, and the Platzi system installed, which allows students to reach an advanced level of the English language.

-I am very happy that the government is helping students with our classes.
-These tools will make it easier to communicate with teachers, between students, and do school research.
-It is greatly appreciated; in addition, it frees our parents from this expense since they don’t have to buy it.”
+I am happy that the government is helping students with our classes.
+These tools will make it easier to communicate with teachers and between students to do school research.
+It is greatly appreciated.”
+Comment by a Public School Student.